-Each year as the weather grows warmer our exposer to tick-borne diseases increase.
-In recent years ticks have become more of a threat year-round, but each Spring nymphal ticks are in abundance.
+Each year as the weather grows warmer our exposure to tick-borne diseases increases.
+In recent years ticks have become more of a threat year-round, but each Spring nymph ticks are in abundance.
 Because nymph ticks are only the size of a dot it’s difficult to know if you’ve bit.
 As we come back out of our homes and get back into our outdoor routines, caring for our yards, walking our dogs and hiking, how are we to protect ourselves from Lyme Disease?

 Disclaimer: This information is for educational purposes only.
 It is not intended to replace or supersede patient care by a healthcare provider.
 If you suspect the presence of a tick-borne illness, you should consult a healthcare provider who is familiar with the diagnosis and treatment of tick-borne diseases.

 According to the CDC, there are over 300,000 new cases of Lyme disease each year.
 This number only reflects those cases which are reported and misses the false negative cases as well as those that go undiagnosed due to improper medical diagnosis or because a tick is not seen.

 Are you worried about how to protect yourself from Lyme Disease and the many other vector-borne diseases that have become so prevalent?